aggregat4/blog/posts/2022-02-16-auto-formatting-comments-is-so-nice.md

 ---
 layout: post.njk
-title: Automatically Formatting Comments With Prettier is So Nice
+title: Automatically Formatting Comments With Prettier is Really Nice
-date: 2022-03-20
+date: 2022-02-16
 ---

 Many IDEs and editors still do not attempt to format multi-line comments.
 Possibly due to fear of messing up hand-crafted formatting or because it is just really hard to do right.